-- to monitor the Sector's work during the current study period in light of the current Strategic Plan, Resolution 71 (Minneapolis, 1998) and the evolution of the telecommunication environment, including: - setting appropriate milestones during the course of the study period against which the performance of the Sector can be measured; - gaining regular reports from study group chairmen and other responsible entities as to the achievement of such milestones; - implement appropriate action to enable milestones and strategic objectives to be amended in light of changes in the telecommunication environment, or non-achievement of anticipated events; - evaluating the continuing relevance and applicability of the plan, and proposing changes as needed; - 2 to prepare proposals to assist in preparation of the Union's draft Strategic Plan for the coming study period that duly reflect: - that clauses of the current Strategic Plan continue to be relevant; - new and converging technologies and the need to develop, rapidly and reliably, appropriate global standards; - changes in the telecommunication environment, both continuing and new, including:
+- to monitor the Sector's work during the current study period in light of the current strategic plan set out in Resolution 71 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference and the evolution of the telecommunication environment, including: - setting appropriate priorities during the course of the study period against which the performance of the Sector can be measured; - obtaining regular reports from study group chairmen and other responsible entities as to the achievement of such priorities; - implementing appropriate action to enable priorities and strategic objectives to be amended in light of changes in the telecommunication environment, or non-achievement of anticipated events; - evaluating the continuing relevance and applicability of the plan, and proposing changes as needed;

-- a) the increasing number of standardization bodies, multilateral meetings and forums that are actively developing global standards; - b) the impact of the WTO agreement on basic telecommunications, increasing competition, liberalization, globalization and convergence; - c) the ongoing transformation of telecommunications into a globally competitive business; - d) the entry of new entities into telecommunications from areas with very different cultures and traditions (including convergent industries, user communities and financial institutions); - pursuant to Resolution 72 (Minneapolis, 1998), the establishment and maintenance of linkage between the strategic, financial and operational planning of the Sector; - the need to define clearly, and establish broadly, formal relationships with the broadest practicable population of regional and other standardization bodies, based on guidelines already agreed; - the consideration of an evolution in the role of ITU-T to an increasingly inclusive and market-oriented organization that coordinates and cooperates with, and draws upon the work of, other relevant entities, in the rapid and efficient development of internationally useful standards.
+- 2 to prepare proposals to assist in preparation of the Union's draft strategic plan for the coming study period that duly reflect: - clauses of the current strategic plan that continue to be relevant; - new and converging technologies and the need to develop, rapidly and reliably, appropriate global standards; - changes in the telecommunication environment, both continuing and new, including: - a) the increasing number of standardization bodies, multilateral meetings and forums that are actively developing global standards; - b) the impact of the the World Trade Organization (WTO) agreement on basic telecommunications, increasing competition, liberalization, globalization and convergence; - c) the ongoing transformation of telecommunications into a globally competitive business; - d) the entry of new entities into telecommunications from areas with very different cultures and traditions (including convergent industries, user needs and financial institutions); - pursuant to Resolution 72 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference, the establishment and maintenance of linkage between the strategic, financial and operational planning of the Sector; - the need to define clearly, and establish broadly, formal relationships with the broadest practicable population of regional and other standardization bodies, based on guidelines already agreed in relevant A-series Recommendations; - the consideration of an evolution in the role of ITU-T to an increasingly inclusive and marketoriented organization that coordinates and cooperates with, and draws upon the work of, other relevant entities, in the rapid and efficient development of internationally useful standards.